vahidetemadi/consul-gateway-lb/README.md

 Contributions are welcome.
 Just drop an issue to start discussing, or submit a pull request.

 ## What's next?
-We plan to add new K8s configuration to enable more maintainable multi-instance subsequent services.
+Planing to add new K8s configuration to enable more maintainable multi-instance subsequent services.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)